injashkin/gwp/README.md

    export { default as HomepageProductList } from "./product-list"

-   // add export for new component export { default as HomepageBanner } from "./banner"
+   // add export for new component export { default as HomepageAbout } from "./about"
    ```

 5. Add the GraphQL query fragment to the query in `src/pages/index.tsx`